Personal Care Series – Online

 Preparing for the Unexpected: Virtual

-In this virtual event, we will assist participants as they identify steps to take to get prepared, including rallying support and identifying roles ahead of time for family and friends, finding care resources, and gathering and organizing crucial information.
-By taking steps to prepare and communicate with your larger network, we hope to lessen the stress of “what will happen if I can’t be there?” and “What will happen if I need help?”
+We will assist participants as they identify steps to take to get prepared, including rallying support and identifying roles ahead of time for family and friends, finding care resources, and gathering and organizing crucial information.
+By taking steps to prepare and communicate with your larger network, we hope to lessen the stress of “what will happen if I can’t be there?” and “what will happen if I need help?”

-This event will be an online event.
-Handouts with important information will be emailed prior to the event.
+This event will be online.
+Handouts will be emailed prior to the event date.

 Register